docutils/docutils/docutils/docs/user/manpage.rst

       Linux Man Page Howto
       .UE

-    The the actual typesetting is done by man/roff/mandoc.
+    The actual typesetting is done by man/roff/mandoc.

     In groff 1.23 the macros support OSC8 output, to notify terminals that some text is a link, similar to html ``<a ref="abc.html">abc</a>``,